How to make a wreath for $5 using items from the dollar store.

 So, take a trip to the dollar store, grab some foam wreaths and flowers and make your own $5 wreath!
 It really is fun!
 Reply with a picture when you’re done.
 I’d love to see your masterpiece!

-And if you are looking for more inspiration, here is a post I did on patriotic wreaths.
+And if you are looking for more inspiration, here is a post I did on how to make an easy DIY patriotic wreath from flip flops for $6.00.